 The structural properties focus upon the way individual statements and statement components are implemented and the way statements and statement blocks are composed, related to one another and utilized.
-Thev enforce the requirements of programming and demand that there should be no logical, computational. representational and declarative redundancy or inefficiency of any form either in individual statements or in sequences or in components of statements.
-With modules and how they interface with the rest of a system.
+They enforce the requirements of structured programming and demand that there should be no logical, computational, representational and declarative redundancy or inefficiency of any form either in individual statements or in sequences or in components of statements.
+The modularity properties employed largely address the high-level design issues associated with modules and how they interface with the rest of a system.